 If you think you’ve been exposed to measles, please isolate yourself and contact your doctor immediately.
 For more details about the recent exposure locations in the Lower Mainland, as well as the timelines for exposure, please check out this Vancouver Sun article.

 If you are concerned about your child’s eye health, we encourage you to contact your family doctor or optometrist, who can refer you to a pediatric ophthalmologist.
+Learn about our address and contact details for the following locations:

 If you’re an adult who’s concerned about your eye health or are experiencing red eyes, we encourage you to contact your doctor, eye care professional, or contact our Surrey, Coquitlam, or Abbotsford clinics to schedule an appointment.